ajaarma/varamplicnv/README.md

 **varAmpliCNV**

+Please visit the docker image of varAmpliCNV at CMG, Antwerpen: https://hub.docker.com/r/cmgantwerpen/varamplicnv for recent version of varAmpliCNV.

+Current repositiory  is essentially a beta verion of the varAmpliCNV and the help pages are under construction.

 varAmpliCNV is both an online/off-line tool for CNV calling from amplicon based targeted resequencing (TR) data enriched via Haloplex technologies.
 The highlighting features of the tool are:

   - Assigns reads directly to the amplicon coordinates to prune out aspecific alignments